Access to Drinking Water

-Calculate number of households using "basic drinking water services" by counting the number of households that access water from safe sources (in all seasons, all days) and the collection time is not more than 30 minutes for a roundtrip including queuing.
+To calculate number of households, who use "basic drinking water services" counting the number of households that access water from safe sources (in all seasons, all days) and the collection time is not more than 30 minutes for a roundtrip including queuing.

-To calculate the indicator's value in percentages, divide the number of households using "basic drinking water services" by the total number of surveyed households and multiply the result by 100 to convert it to a percentage.
+To calculate the indicator's value in percentages, divide the number of households, who use "basic drinking water services" by the total number of surveyed households.
+Multiply the result by 100 to convert it to a percentage.

 1) This indicator is just one of several Sustainable Development Goals (SDG) indicators focusing on households' use of drinking water services.
 Their complete list includes: